Skip to Content

 Virginia Elder Law Attorneys

 In the United States, the average lifespan has greatly increased during the past few decades.
-With this increase in longevity come various issues which have led to the development of a new area of law specifically focusing on the elderly population.
+With this increase in longevity come various issues, which have led to the development of a new area of law specifically focusing on the elderly population.
 Elder law is a combination of estate planning, long-term care planning, asset protection, and veterans benefits planning.
-J.S Burton has a wealth of knowledge and experience in all aspects of elder law and regularly represents clients in this area.
+J.S Burton has a wealth of knowledge and experience in all aspects of elder law and regularly represents clients in this area, guiding them through the complexities of Medicaid planning, guardianships, and more.
+We are dedicated to providing our clients with not only legal solutions but peace of mind.

 Now that people are living longer, often well into their 80s and 90s, it has become more likely that an individual will need long-term medical care in the future.
-Unfortunately, long-term care is extraordinarily expensive, and an individual could easily deplete their life savings in a matter of months when paying for such services out-of- pocket.
+Unfortunately, long-term care is extraordinarily expensive, and an individual could easily deplete their life savings in a matter of months when paying for such services out-of-pocket.
 If a person is unable to pay for this care, their assets will be liquidated, or the money may be taken out of their estate upon their passing.
+It is essential for individuals to engage in proactive planning with an elder law attorney in Virginia Beach to protect their assets and secure the necessary care without compromising their financial legacy.

 Incapacity, Guardianships & Conservatorships in Virginia

 It is also important to realize that living longer increases the chance that a person might become incapacitated at some point in their life, becoming unable to handle their personal, financial, or medical affairs.
-With a comprehensive estate plan that includes a durable power of attorney and advance medical directive, an agent will be able to take over the person’s care automatically, should the need arise.
+With a comprehensive estate plan that includes a durable power of attorney and advance medical directive, an agent can take over the person’s care automatically, should the need arise.
+Without these plans, individuals might face more complicated legal processes to ensure their affairs are managed according to their wishes.

-Many people do not have an estate plan in place, necessitating guardianship or conservatorship proceedings.
+Many people do not have an estate plan, necessitating guardianship or conservatorship proceedings.
 In Virginia, a guardian handles a person’s personal and medical affairs, while a conservator handles a person’s finances.
 Either one can have complete or limited control over the matters in question.
-In order to appoint a guardian or conservator, a proceeding must be filed in the Virginia Circuit Court.
-Our Virginia elder law attorneys regularly handle these cases on behalf of incapacitated individuals.
+To appoint a guardian or conservator, a proceeding must be filed in the Virginia Circuit Court.
+Our Virginia elder law attorneys regularly handle these cases on behalf of incapacitated individuals, providing compassionate and informed guidance during what is often a difficult time for families.

 If you are interested in how elder law can help you protect assets and assist in obtaining governmental benefits, contact the attorneys of J.S.
 Burton at (888) 885-9001 for a consultation.